filipesoares/catalog/README.md

 # Catalog App

-Sample application of discs catalog made with stack NodeJS, ReactJS and MySQL
+Sample application of discs catalog made with NodeJS, ReactJS and MySQL

 ## Running with Docker